andrewluetgers/ngEventRegistry/README.md

 perhaps forever.
 An event gets emitted somewhere (who knows from where) gets handled somewhere else (again who knows where that may be) and guess what, within that handler something else happens.
-Yup you guessed it whatever that was it lead to another event.
+Yup you guessed it.
+Whatever that was, it lead to another event.
 This is all fine and good, until it isn't and before you know it you find you're trapped in a [House of the Devil](http://www.imdb.com/title/tt1172994/) soon to be part of a satanic ritual that will leave you mentally scarred for life.